kwaroran/character-card-spec-v3/concepts.md

 The main and biggest change in the CCv3 specification is the lorebook change.
 The lorebook can use `@@decorator` syntax to put advanced features, like positioning, activate after a N turn, and more, to make the lorebook as a powerful, unified field to insert prompts.

-Decorators are made for core users to make advanced prompts, without needing to make a new field for, it which makes newcomers confused.
+Decorators are made for core users to make advanced prompts, without needing to make a new field for, it which makes newcomers confused, by making raw input for the decorators, without needing to make a UI for every single decorator.

 ```
 @@depth 5